sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 [OPTION END]

-> When you revisit the **Incidents** or the **Customers** endpoint, you might see something like this instead of the nicely formatted output from above.
+> When you revisit the **Incidents** or the **Customers** endpoint, you see unformatted data instead of the nicely formatted output from above.
 >
 > ![No JSON Viewer](./incidents-unformatted.png)
 >
-> However, this doesn't mean you've made a mistake in the tutorial.
+> However, unformatted data doesn't mean you've made a mistake in the tutorial.
 Rather, this is the correct output without any formatting.
 If you'd like to see a formatted output in your browser, you can add an extension to your browser.
 Here are a few exemplary JSON formatters for different browsers:
 >
 > - [Chrome](https://chrome.google.com/webstore/detail/jsonvue/chklaanhfefbnpoihckbnefhakgolnmc)
 > - [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/jsonview/kmpfgkgaimakokfhgdahhiaaiidiphco)